 The Mental Health & Addictions campaign is both increasing access to, and enhancing program delivery of mental health and addictions services for residents living in remote and rural areas on the Burin Peninsula.

 Our ultimate goal is two-fold.
-The first, is to establish a series of mental health and addictions walk-in clinics on the Burin Peninsula.
+The first priority, is to establish a series of mental health and addictions walk-in clinics on the Burin Peninsula.
 To date, clinics have been created in Marystown, St. Lawrence, Boat Harbour, and Grand Bank, including one walk-in clinic located in John Burke High School for vulnerable youth.
-The second, is to provide Community Grants to locally led groups that foster positive mental health and wellness, including creating community supports, developing positive coping skills, and building strong self-esteem.
+Throughout 2022, walk-in clinics will be established in Marystown Central High School in Marystown, as well as Pearce Junior High School in Burin, and looking forward to 2022/2023, walk-in clinics will be established in four additional schools on the peninsula.
+The second priority, is to provide Community Grants to locally led groups that foster positive mental health and wellness, including creating community supports, developing positive coping skills, and building strong self-esteem.

 If you are experiencing a crisis, please contact: